TerminadaPool/cardano-node-debian/README.md

 Install build dependencies and some extra requirments
 (as root)
 ```
-apt install build-essential fakeroot devscripts debhelper git curl automake build-essential pkg-config libffi-dev libgmp-dev libssl-dev libtinfo-dev libsystemd-dev zlib1g-dev make g++ jq libncursesw5 libtool autoconf llvm llvm-dev libnuma-dev libncurses-dev libncurses5
+apt install build-essential fakeroot devscripts debhelper git curl automake build-essential pkg-config libffi-dev libgmp-dev libssl-dev libtinfo-dev libsystemd-dev zlib1g-dev make g++ jq libncursesw5 libtool autoconf llvm llvm-dev libnuma-dev libncurses-dev libncurses5 dh-make
 ```

 Install some extra libraries required by cardano-node
+This is using the debian stable (bullseye) packaged versions
 ```
 apt install libsodium23 libsodium-dev
 ```

 You will also require libsecp256k1 development library
-See: https://github.com/TerminadaPool/libsecp256k1-iog-debian for how to build it as a deb package.
+See: https://github.com/TerminadaPool/libsecp256k1-bullseye-backport for how to backport the version from testing (bookworm).
+Note: This is a more updated version of libsecp256k1 than is specified by IOG.
-Once you have built the libsecp256k1-iog library, install it too.
+Once you have built the libsecp256k1 library, install the debs you built.

 ## Create a separate user ('builder') for building
 This is advisable so that the installation of GHC and its configuration won't interfere with anything in your normal user account.